geethanjali9119-hub/Supply-Chain-Inventory-Analysis/README.md

 ## 📂 Dataset

-The project uses the DataCo Supply Chain dataset.
+This project uses the DataCo Supply Chain dataset.

-The cleaned dataset was used for SQL analysis and Power BI dashboard development.
-The cleaned CSV is not included in this repository because of its large file size.
+The dataset was cleaned and prepared before being used for SQL analysis and Power BI dashboard development.

+The cleaned dataset is not included in this repository because of its large file size.

 ## 💡 Key Outcome

-This project demonstrates the use of Excel, SQL, Power Query, and Power BI to transform raw supply chain data into meaningful business insights and an interactive analytical dashboard.
+This project demonstrates the use of Excel, Power Query, SQL, and Power BI to transform raw supply chain data into meaningful business insights and an interactive analytical dashboard.